 All the stages involve game testing processes delivered both by QA engineers and real players.
 We propose to follow every stage for a better understanding of the whole procedure.

 Sometimes the game is tested manually, sometimes the tech team writes special scripts to automate quality control.
 Both methods have pros and cons.
-We propose the chart below for better awareness of the differences considering a variety of the parameters.

 Manual testing is convenient because it provides:

-To sum up, in this article we have outlined and described the following:
+In this article we have outlined and described the following: